-The computation of EPS for the nine-month period ended September 30, 2023 and the three-month period ended September 30, 2022 excluded non-vested stock-based awards of 166 shares and 103,939 shares, respectively, as the inclusion of such would have been antidilutive for the periods.
+The computation of EPS for the nine-month period three-month periods ended September 30, 2023 March 31, 2024 and the three-month period ended September 30, 2022 March 31, 2023 excluded non-vested stock-based awards of 166,283,981 shares and 103,939,349,784 shares, respectively, as the inclusion of such would have been antidilutive for the periods.

-As of September 30, 2023, we had 7.5 million stock warrants outstanding (or Warrants) to purchase shares of our common stock that were exercisable for one share of common stock per warrant at an exercise price of \$29.22.
+As of September 30, 2023 March 31, 2024, we had 7.5 million stock warrants outstanding (or Warrants) to purchase shares of our common stock that were exercisable for one share of common stock per warrant Warrant at an exercise price of \$29.22 (subject to adjustment).
 The Warrants are exercisable until they expire on April 23, 2026.
 The presumed exercise of these Warrants into shares of our common stock would have an antidilutive effect as the exercise price per warrant exceeded the average price of our common stock and they have been excluded from the computation of EPS for all periods presented.